 When is the consultation?
-Start: 26 March 2021 End: 23 April 2021 Anyone with an interest in finance for those higher education providers that are registered, or are applying to be registered, with us in the Approved (fee cap) category.
-Who should respond?
+Start: 26 March 2021 End: 23 April 2021 Who should respond?
+Anyone with an interest in finance for those higher education providers that are registered, or are applying to be registered, with us in the Approved (fee cap) category.
 How to respond Please respond to the consultation by 23 April 2021 .
-Use the online response form available at https://survey.officeforstudents.org.uk/s/CapitalFundingConsultation2021-22/ Enquiries Email capitalgrant@officeforstudents.org.uk .
+Use the online response form available at https://survey.officeforstudents.org.uk/s/CapitalFundingCon sultation2021-22/ Enquiries Email capitalgrant@officeforstudents.org.uk .
 Alternatively, call our public enquiry line on 0117 931 7317.